DavidBuchanan314/mst-test-suite/README.md

 CAR paths are relative to the root of this git repo.
 Note: the CARs here only store MST blocks, no record values are stored (they're not relevant to the tests).

-`created_nodes`, `deleted_nodes`, `proof_nodes`, and `firehose_cids` are lists of base32-encoded CIDs.
+`created_nodes`, `deleted_nodes`, `proof_nodes`, `inductive_proof_nodes`, and `firehose_cids` are lists of base32-encoded CIDs.
 Logically they are sets, and the order of the elements does not matter for correctness, but for consistency they are stored in string-sorted order.

 `record_ops` is also logically a set, but is similarly stored in rpath-sorted order. "created" records have `old_value=null`, "deleted" records have `new_value=null`, and "updated" records have non-null values for both.